 A survey has revealed that 90% of people in Dublin are under the impression that everybody else in Ireland is a farmer.
-The study also found that most Dubliners believe all other Irish people live in the country and have inappropriate relationships with their cousins and with sheep.
+The study also found that most Dubliners believe all other Irish people live in the countryside and have inappropriate relationships with their cousins and with sheep.

 Professor John McIntyre from the University of Limerick carried out the study and said it was one of the most extensive surveys of its kind ever undertaken and also one of the most frustrating.